 Clover helped one client improve the consistency of their data by ensuring email addresses and phone numbers were consistent across all its databases.
-This helped to save $823 thousand for the client.
+This helped to save over $800,000 for the client.
 Not bad for a simple adjustment to their data quality strategy.

 An example metric for consistency is the percent of values that match across different records/reports.

 Validity is a measure of how well data conforms to required value attributes.
 For example, ensuring dates conform to the same format, i.e., date/month/year or month/date/year.
 If we take our previous case study as an example, the client heavily relied on direct mail, but addresses in the database weren’t formatted correctly, which made it hard to identify members of a household or employees of an organization.
 Improving their data validation process eliminated this issue for good.

 An example metric for validity is finding the percentage of data that have values within the domain of acceptable values.